JDavidDiaz/DataMining/README.md

 ```

 ## 3.- Splitting the dataset into the Training set and Test set
+To start off, we have to install the caTools package if not already installed.
+Following we utilize the library caTools and we set up a random seed to make the splits of the dataset.
+Then we decide to split the data in an 80% / 20% ratio for training and testing.
+TRUE value is for 80% and FALSE for 20%.
 ```r
 install.packages('caTools') // Install if not done yet library(caTools)